RonBulaon/PeopleCounter/README.md

     Note :
       * **checker.py** and **stopDashboard.py** would start/restart the all running scripts every execution.
       * The these scripts can be used with cron to regularly check or restart the scripts if needed.
-      * YOu must move it to LiveOccupancyCounter directory to make it work properly.
+      * YOu must move it to PeopleCounter directory to make it work properly.

 4. Run **forwarder.py** this will receive the count from sensors then forward it to port 8080 of the script above.
 This can be executed from same server or from remote device as gateway/forwarder.
 Just make sure that you have indicated the proper ports and IP addresses for remote and local.
     ```